jmhodges/build_cassandra/README.md

-You'll have to type in your password to sudo to install mercurial via MacPorts but other than that, you're done. `setup` will build the Java 1.7 stuff and `compile` will build Cassandra against it.
+You'll have to type in your password to sudo to install mercurial via MacPorts but other than that, you're done. `setup` will build the Java 1.7 stuff and `compile` will build Cassandra against that new Java.

 It'll even make a data directory here and edit the config files to use it as the log and data directory for Cassandra.